-- Infusion and withdrawal pumping of syringes up to 60 cc. - Pumping rates from 0.73 μl/hr with a 1 cc syringe to 2120 ml/hr with a 60 cc syringe. - Stall detection: Automatically stops pump when pumping is impeded. - Infusion and withdrawal volumes separately accumulated. - Programmable dispense volumes. - Programmable Phases allowing complex pumping applications and interaction with external devices. - Program Sub-Programs, selectable by the user. - Non-volatile memory of all operating parameters and Pumping Program. - RS-232 bi-directional control from a computer

-- Built-in pump network driver.
-Pump network supports up to 100 pumps and other devices. - Two modes of RS-232 control, Basic and Safe.
-Safe mode provides communication error detection, loss of communication detection, and automatic transmitting of alarm conditions. - TTL logic I/O with firmware filtered control inputs to eliminate glitches and ringing on the control inputs. - Configurable and programmable TTL operational trigger for flexible logic control. - Power Failure Mode: Restarts the Pumping Program after a power interruption. - Audible Alarm. - Many more features!
+- Pumping rates from 0.454 μl/hr with a 1 ml syringe to 1451 ml/hr with a 60 ml syringe (model NE-1600), 410.7 ml/hr (model NE-1800) with a 10 ml syringe. - ♦ Stall detection: The pump automatically stops when the pumping is impeded - Infusion and withdrawal volumes separately accumulated. - Programmable dispense volumes. - Programmable Phases allowing complex pumping applications and interaction with external devices. - Program Sub-Programs, selectable by the user. - Non-volatile memory of all operating parameters and Pumping Program. - ♦ RS-232 bi-directional control from a computer - Built-in pump network driver.
+Pump network supports up to 100 pumps and other devices. - ♦ Two modes of RS-232 control, Basic and Safe.
+Safe mode provides communication error detection, loss of communication detection, and automatic transmitting of alarm conditions. - ♦ TTL logic I/O with firmware filtered control inputs to eliminate glitches and ringing on the control inputs. - Configurable and programmable TTL operational trigger for flexible logic control. - Power Failure Mode: Restarts the Pumping Program after a power interruption. - ♦ Audible Alarm - Many more features!